Elena-Weber/StatesTraveler-BE/README.md

 Usage

-To start Rails, start the server by running:
+To start the server, run in your terminal:
 $ rails s
-in your terminal.
 Open up a new tab in your browser (Chrome is recommended) and go to this page http://localhost:3000/.
 If you see a greeting from Rails, the server has been started successfully.
 If you go to http://localhost:3000/states, you'll see the states API of the project.
 If you go to http://localhost:3000/sights, you'll see the sights API of the project.
+To stop the server, run in your terminal:
+$ rails c

 Contributing